 These soft ginger molasses cookies are delicious and easy to make.
 No mixer needed!
-No chilling required!
-They are soft in the middle and crispy at the edges!
+They are moist and slightly chewy.

 Which Molasses Do I Use to Make Ginger Molasses Cookies?